gaois/documental/docs/software/documental/developers.en.md

 - **`software`**: The category is Software.
 - **`geonames2sql`**: The resource is GeoNames2Sql.

-If there is only one document associated with the resource a document slug is not required, as is the case in the previous example.
+If there is only one document associated with the resource, a document slug is not required, as is the case in the previous example.

-These concepts are also reflected in the naming of Svelte files in the `src/routes` directory.
+These concepts are also reflected in the naming of svelte files in the `src/routes` directory.
 Please consult the Sapper documentation for information as regards how routing is handled.

 ```
 - routes